roxmer/bibbox-documentation/docs/app-creators-manual.md

 ## Versioning

 Each App should be versioned.
-We disinquish between
+We distinguish between

 * **Development Version** generated from the master branch of the repository.
-The developmemt version is indetified by the tag `development` in the kit description,
+The developmemt version is identified by the tag `development` in the kit description,

 * **Production Versions** generated from a specific release in the repository.
 For each major release. i.e. given by a new version of dockerized software tool, a new branch should be generated in the repository.
 Please note, that the tag name for the Github release should not contain dots as seperators, please use "_" instead.